nachikethansm/nachikethansm/README.md

 - 👋 Hi, I’m @nax
 - I’m an ethical hacker..
+- I do phishing attacks
-- 💞️ I’m looking to collaborate on ...
+- I’m looking to collaborate!
-- 📫 How to reach me ...
+- How to reach me ...

 <!---
 nachikethansm/nachikethansm is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.